olalonde/tsc-module-loader/README.md

 It solves a common issue and complaint among TypeScript developers.

-A current solution is to use [tsc-alias] as a post-compile step but it can have some bugs and requires custom configuration.
+A current solution is to use [tsc-alias](https://github.com/justkey007/tsc-alias) as a post-compile step but it can be buggy and requires custom configuration.

 Warning: custom ESM loaders are currently an experimental feature.